How to Build a Vibrant Company Culture

 "Each person understands how his or her role plays a part in helping the whole group get to the finish line.
 This drive of togetherness creates happy workers, and happy workers are more productive, and we all know that productivity boosts the bottom line."

 That is why defining and creating your culture is so important; there is no time to waste starting it.
 Don’t rush through it, and involve your current leadership team, or if your firm is small enough, ask for input from employees.
-If you run a more traditional style business Emily suggests, try to take small steps in involving your workforce by holding a day each quarter where no one works, but instead gathers together in a think tank to find ways to be innovative and grow the company.
+If you run a more traditional style business, our expert suggests, try to take small steps in involving your workforce by holding a day each quarter where no one works, but instead gathers together in a think tank to find ways to be innovative and grow the company.
 Your people are your greatest asset, but only if they are the right people and if you tap their potential.

 How you get it